fakhriyfasya/documentation/gitlab-runner-installation.md

 **Steps :**

-1. Install OS for Gitlab Runner
+1. INSTALL OS FOR GITLAB-RUNNER

     Note : for this case, i using Ubuntu 22.04 for OS gitlab-runner